SergiBragos/DLAI-2021-project/README.md

 |microwave   |20.1   |10        |2.2            |

 #### Conclusions
 In general, the results are similar to the other experiments in terms of MAE score.
 In comparison with Experiment 5, the results are significantly better.
-In Experiments 2 and 3, using training standardization in the test set gave better results as well.
+In Experiments 2 and 3, using training standardization in the test set gave better results as well (in comparison with test standardizartion).
+We can highlight the good performance for the microwave, as the results for this appliance are the best overall.

 ## Paper modification 2 - Regression and classification using the attention results